Blubern/GCH-CSharpAspUnitTest/README.md

 ### The requirements for the todo list are:
 - Users can add new Tasks to the Todo List
-- The List should be displaced on the page
+- The List should be displayed on the page
 - Users can mark tasks in the list as completed
 - Users can delete tasks from the list
 - Users can clear the complete list

 ### Actions

-* Find a way to create the todo list with copilot
+* Find a way to create a todo list with the copilot
 * Be precise in your prompts and creative
 * Improve your prompts iterative

 ### Success criteria

-* Yout Todo List is running and fulfill all requirements
+* Your Todo List is running and fulfills all requirements

 ## Challenge 2 - Add legacy code / fix it / add more data

-Here we want to add some legacy code into our project.
+Here we want to add some legacy code to our project.
 Add the files from the Folder Challenge2 from this Repo into your Project.
 ```
 Student.cs => Project root folder